torbsd/torbsd.github.io/obsd-tb-build.md

 amd64/snapshots only?

+As there is no binary, pre-built package available, it is necessary to compile the Tor Browser from source.
+Depending on hardware specifications, this will take a while.

-Note that skipping any of these steps will likely result in failure.
+Skipping any of these steps will likely result in failure.
 And since the port is in development and has a lot of moving parts, it may just break anyways.

 ## Preparations ##